lechimp-p/dario-lessons/lesson2/README.md

 to solve the problem, not easier as it's supposed to be.
 This is where a lot of well known design patterns and principles come in handy, as they encode best practices in development with known strenghts and maybe weaknesses you can reason about.
-There also is the opposite site, as there are well known antipatterns that you should avoid.
+There also is the opposite site, as there are well known antipatterns you should avoid.